CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 Now the music starts at Label 2, and you can export the audio file by clicking File --> Export --> Export to OGG.

 ::: danger NOTICE
-Using MP3 song files to chart is **not** recommended because of the *audio delay on playback start* problem every charting program will have.
+Using MP3 audio files to chart is **not recommended** because of the *audio delay on playback start* problem every charting program will have.
 In fact, some charting programs don't even support MP3 as the music file!
 :::